What Is Hormonal Imbalance?

 What Happens When Hormones Are Imbalanced

-Key Hormones Affected
+Key Hormones Affected (Thyroid, Insulin, Cortisol, Estrogen, Testosterone)

-| Thyroid Hormones | Control the speed at which your body consumes energy |
+- Thyroid hormones control the speed at which your body consumes energy

-| Insulin | Regulates blood sugar levels |
+- Insulin functions to regulate blood sugar levels

-| Estrogen | Maintains reproductive health and emotional stability |
+- Estrogen maintains both reproductive health and emotional stability

 Temporary vs Chronic Hormonal Imbalance